kgj1234/SCOUT/README.md

 SCOUT (Single-Cell SpatiOtemporal LongitUdinal Tracking) is an end to end system for the preprocessing, extraction, and cell tracking of multi-session neural activity extracted from optical recordings.

 ## Installation
 Download or clone the repository, and add to the matlab path.
+To add to the path, navigate to the base SCOUT directory, and run
+    addpath(genpath('.')).

 ## Modules
 SCOUT is composed of 3 modules: